|

 an industry that, in partnership with the travel, tourism, and hospitality

 industries, has a direct impact on the community's bottom line.
+I was having lunch in

 the Manoir's aptly named restaurant L'Ambiance —